spham395/05-Python-Programming/ctypes.md

 ### Defining Argument Types and Return Types

-If a C library requires arguments to be passed, it is a good practice to pass them like so:
+If a C library requires arguments to be passed and/or has a return value, it is a good practice to declare them like so:

 ```py
 import ctypes